envoyproxy/data-plane-api/docs/root/configuration/http_conn_man/traffic_splitting.rst

       }
     }

+By default, the weights must sum to exactly 100.
+In the V2 API, the :ref:`total weight <envoy_api_field_WeightedCluster.total_weight>` defaults to 100, but can be modified to allow finer granularity.

 The weights assigned to each cluster can be dynamically adjusted using the following runtime variables: ``routing.traffic_split.helloworld.helloworld_v1``, ``routing.traffic_split.helloworld.helloworld_v2`` and